CodingLawyersClub/todo-instructions/README.md

 ➜  todo-server git:(master) ✗ git push
 ```

 Great!
 All your code is uploaded.
 Because auto deploy is on, it's automatically deploying to your endpoint.
+After a couple of minutes you can go to the public url you noted in `agent.js`.
+As a reminder, mine is https://barabander-todo-frontend.herokuapp.com/ so yours should look very similar.